 Debra is also a busy voice-over artist.
 She voiced an assortment of different characters on the animated CBBC series Scream Street, alongside John Thompson.
 She is also the voice of Nellie, as well as incidental others in CBBC's Zig and Zag and Debra's own voice has been used on numerous TV and radio ad campaigns from Iceland to Gala Bingo.

 Debra's role as ambassador for the Red Tractor British Food Assurance body also involved Debra demonstrating cooking, with different recipes being demonstrated each day on the internet, at the same time promoting British farming.
 This was along with a campaign on TV and radio shows including The Alan Titchmarsh Show and The Write Stuff.

 Debra is no stranger to PR, of course, having been attached to campaigns for a wide range of products including Dolmio, Nelson's Homeopathy and The Woodland Trust.

-In fact, Debra's biggest passion is entertaining live audiences.
+Debra's biggest passion is, in fact, entertaining live audiences.
 She has in recent times entertained passengers aboard P&O cruise ships and regularly travels up and down the country and abroad to entertain at corporate dinners as well as hosting award ceremonies.